electricbolt/appfiguratesdk/Documentation/QuickStartGuide.md

 > Swift

-Appfigurate relies heavily upon the C Preprocessor to automatically generate method implementations of your configuration properties; writing an `APLConfiguration` subclass in Swift is not currently supported.
+Appfigurate relies upon the C Preprocessor Macros to automatically generate method implementations of your configuration properties; writing an `APLConfiguration` subclass in Swift is not recommended.
 (A pure Swift example is available in  AppfigurateExamples/SwiftExample/ExampleConfiguration.swift for reference)

 ## Test your configuration subclass